AEW Collision lineup: The lineup for Saturday's show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

--Continental Crown Champion Eddie Kingston vs. Bryan Keith in a non-title match

-Powell’s POV: Collision will be live on Saturday from Edinburg, Texas at Bert Ogden Arena.
+Powell’s POV: Collision will be live on Saturday from Henderson, Nevada at The Dollar Loan Center.
 Join me for my live review as the show airs on TNT at 7CT/8ET.
 Will Pruett’s audio reviews of Collision are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment